-I had a conversation with a dear friend today that made me really think about how I enjoy the week leading up to Christmas.
+I had a conversation with a dear friend today that made me really think about how I enjoy the days leading up to Christmas.
 She was stressed.
 Her stress even had stress!
-So I thought I’d take the time do a little PRACTICALLY SPEAKING about this ultra busy time of year!
-Today is, of course, Practically Speaking!
-Let’s ratchet down the stress and craziness and ENJOY this once a year week!
+So I thought I’d take the time to do a little PRATT-ICALLY SPEAKING about this ultra busy time of year!
+Let’s ratchet down the stress and craziness and ENJOY this once a year time!

 I know what some of you are saying, I can almost hear you!
 I know you have tons of things still left to do.
 I know you have mountains of gifts to wrap and grocery carts of food to buy.
 Or… I know you are packing to go away and you have mountains of laundry.

-But things like organizing a closet or wrapping last-minute gifts to look blog or magazine worthy are off my list!
-And so is making lunch for a group of friends.
-We are going out to lunch and I’m having a glass of champagne!
-I don’t have time to be in the kitchen for anything but the most necessary meals.
+But things like organizing a closet or wrapping last-minute gifts to look blog or magazine-worthy are off my list!
+I don’t have time to be in the kitchen for anything but the most necessary meals and the sticky buns.

 Off my list is making my famous pizzelles.
 Yes, we will all miss them this Christmas but to fit making them into my schedule would increase my already busy week.
 And who says New Year pizzelles don’t taste just as good.

 Off my list is cleaning the clutter in my office and cleaning the garage.
-My family has seen my office when it is messy.
-And my often cluttered garage is nothing new to them.
+I can tackle my office early in the New Year.
+And my often cluttered garage is nothing new.

 Off my list is making homemade gnocchi for Christmas dinner.
 I’m using frozen and it will be fine!

-I would love a home that is completely organized and oh so pristine but my life is very hectic this time of year so it may have closets that have “stuff” in them and laundry that needs to be done.
+I would love a home that is completely organized and oh so pristine but my life is very hectic this time of year.
+So Christmas morning might find closets that have “stuff” in them and laundry that needs to be done.

 And why rob yourself?